hiscom/business/annotations-use-cases/README.md

 title and description of the use case will suffice, but any additional information that might help people better understand the use case will be helpful.

+When creating a new use case, please create a new Markdown file and copy the contents of the template into it.